JetBrains/sbt-idea-plugin/README.md

 For a comprehensive usage example see [Scala plugin](https://github.com/JetBrains/intellij-scala) or [HOCON plugin](https://github.com/JetBrains/intellij-hocon/) build definition.

+A complete list of public IJ plugins implemented in Scala/SBT can be found on [IntelliJ Platform Explorer](https://plugins.jetbrains.com/intellij-platform-explorer/?buildSystem=sbt)

 Note that some features of this plugin may be used independently, i.e. if you only want to [print project structure](#printprojectgraph--taskkeyunit) or [package artifacts](#packaging) you can depend on: